annuhuss/OOP-Interface-Trait-Abstract/README.md

 <h1>
-Some of the PHP's Object Model Features: Interfaces, Traits and Abstract Classes
+Some of the PHPs Object Model Features: Interfaces, Traits and Abstract Classes
 </h1>

 <p>